matsolomon93/webdev_applicant/test1/instructions/instructions.md

 You can view the webpage in your browser at http://localhost:5000

 Save and commit your changes to your version of the repository.

+The "attached" assets are contained in the assets directory.

+If something isn't working or you encounter errors please don't struggle with it, just e-mail Amir - it's likely a bug in the test not a fault of your own.